abhi3700/sol-playground/README.md

 - Update `$ solana-install update`
 - Uninstall `$ rm -rf /Users/abhi3700/.local/share/solana/`

+> After update, if the solana version shows the old version via `$ solana --version`. then edit the `~/.zprofile` & comment out the shown version directory like this & let the active_release show the file
 > NOTE: `solana-test-validator` might have an issue related to M1 compatibility.
 Please follow Troubleshooting guide below for Error-3.

 ### NodesJS